tejaspatelll/Warp-Drive/README.md

 ## Celestial Objects to Discover

 Who knows what you’ll find each time you explore?
+Each object is lovingly animated with its own personality!

 - 🌟 Stars (twinkling, flaring, bright and dim)
 - 🪐 Planets (with rings, clouds, and vibrant colors)